JJ/hoborg/README.md

 How you can help
 -----------------------

-After four paragraphs, you might have already realized English is not my main language.
+After the paragraphs above, you might have already realized English is not my main language.
 Sending me corrections  is not the only way you can help

 * You can just